eProsima/Fast-DDS-docs/docs/pubsub.rst

    Participant *participant = Domain::createParticipant(participant_attr);

-Also it can be configured through an XML profile. ``createParticipant`` function accepts a name of an XML profile.
+Also, it can be configured through an XML profile. ``createParticipant`` function accepts a name of an XML profile.

 .. code-block:: c++